 Microsoft's Java history swings full circle

 Microsoft has a long history with Java.
-The company developed its own JVM in 1996, not long after Sun Microsystems introduced the Java language and platform in 1995.
+The company developed its own JVM in 1996, not long after Sun Microsystems the Java language and platform in 1995.
 Microsoft also released Java development tools including Visual J++ and J#.
 However, after litigation battles with Sun and the federal government, Microsoft discontinued its JVM and Java tools.
-In 2000, Microsoft introduced C#, a Java-like language that became the company's flagship development language.
+In 2000, Microsoft C#, a Java-like language that became the company's flagship development language.

 "This acquisition is a proof point that Microsoft is not only for C#," said Holger Mueller, an analyst at Constellation Research in San Francisco.
 "Enterprises have large Java investments and want to keep running them. jClarity gives CXOs with Java the confidence that Microsoft is serious on Java workloads and will invest in better JDK support."